 Employees (includes faculty and staff) and students of Roger Williams University and Roger Williams University School of Law who operate motor vehicles owned or leased by the University and employees who rent motor vehicles for University-related activities.
 Employees using their personal motor vehicles to conduct University business need not obtain driver authorization.

 Yes.
-You must complete the Driver Authorization Form and obtain authorization from the Department of Public Safety to operate a motor vehicle for these purposes.
+You must complete the Driver Authorization Form and obtain authorization from the Department of EH&S to operate a motor vehicle for these purposes.

 Drivers must not have exceeded 2 at-fault accidents or violations within the last 18 months, had any violation in the past 36 months for drunk driving, driving under the influence of drugs, or reckless driving, or had a license suspension or revocation in the past 36 months.
 Notwithstanding these criteria, the University reserves the right to grant or deny authorization to any driver.